velolia/container/README.md

 # Velolia Container
 Velolia Container is a lightweight and efficient dependency injection (DI) container for PHP, designed to make it easier to manage object dependencies within your applications.
-Inspired by modern PHP DI principles, Velolia Container aims to streamline dependency management, enhance code modularity, and improve testability.
+Inspired by modern PHP DI principles, Velolia Container aims to streamline dependency management, enhance code modularity.

 # Basic Usage
 Create a Container Instance